aaron-collier/aaron-collier.github.io/packager.md

 ## Background

-After deciding that Hydra (and specifically Sufia, then Hyrax) would be the platform for the future of the California State University ScholarWorks project, the first order of business was determining what the movement of data out of DSpace would look like.
+After deciding that Hydra (and specifically Sufia, and now Hyrax) would be the platform for the future of the California State University ScholarWorks project, the first order of business was determining what the movement of data out of DSpace would look like.